 School leaders are regularly challenged with internal and external pressure.
 Everyday school life consists of teaching pupils, working closely with parents and the community and being under continuous scrutiny.

-McRaven shares with the UT graduates that additional exercise that all Seals had to endure the circus.
+McRaven shares with the UT graduates that additional exercise that all Seals had to endure was the circus.
 Unfortunately, the circus is not a place of entertainment but an additional two hour workout aimed at wiping you at.
 Instead it only made the Seals stronger, more prepared, and resilient.

 How do you respond to pressure?
 Do you find inspection visits laborious or as a learning opportunity?
 How to do you prepare your teams beforehand?